eonadler/eonadler.github.io/research.markdown

 I led <a href="https://arxiv.org/abs/2209.02675">Symphony</a>, a compilation of 262 cosmological dark matter-only zoom-in simulations spanning four decades of host halo mass.
 Symphony includes host halos with masses similar to the LMC, Milky Way, galaxy group systems (e.g., strong gravitational lenses), low-mass galaxy clusters, and massive galaxy clusters.
 </p>

-### Galaxy--Halo Connection Modeling
+### Galaxy--Halo Connection Models

-#### Semi-analytic Techniques
+#### Semi-analytic

 <p style="margin-bottom: 32px">
-Extracting cosmological information from observations of the local universe requires accurate and efficient theoretical predictions for dark matter structure and the galaxy--halo connection.
-I am expanding the open-source structure and galaxy formation model <a href="https://github.com/galacticusorg/galacticus/wiki">GALACTICUS</a> to generate constrained realizations of the Milky Way subhalo and satellite galaxy population.
-These predictions will be thousands of times more efficient than existing methods and calibrated to match the results of cosmological simulations.
-In <a href="https://academic.oup.com/mnras/article/521/3/3201/7068109?login=false">Nadler et al. 2022</a>, I demonstrated that similar techniques are useful for modeling high-redshift galaxies observed by JWST.
+I am expanding the open-source structure and galaxy formation model <a href="https://github.com/galacticusorg/galacticus/wiki">GALACTICUS</a> to efficiently and accurately generate constrained realizations of the Milky Way's subhalo and satellite galaxy population.
+This tool will be thousands of times faster than existing methods and calibrated on COZMIC simulations.
+In <a href="https://academic.oup.com/mnras/article/521/3/3201/7068109?login=false">Nadler et al. 2022</a>, I introduced the constrained merger tree technique to model high-redshift JWST galaxies.
 </p>

 ![galacticus]({{eonadler.github.io}}/assets/img/galacticus.png){:width="100%"}